SummaryRead the full fact sheet

 The blood test detects both parts of the virus AND antibodies against the virus.
 For this reason, your doctor will give you a blood test to confirm the rapid HIV test result is accurate.

 In Australia, rapid HIV tests are not currently subsidised under Medicare.
 A limited number of doctors and other health providers may offer rapid testing for a small fee.

-In Victoria, Thorne Harbour (formerly the Victorian AIDS Council) runs a free rapid HIV testing service called .
-PRONTO! is a peer-based service site for people at high risk for HIV, primarily gay, bisexual, and other men who have sex with men.
+In Victoria, (formerly the Victorian AIDS Council) runs a free rapid HIV testing service called .
+PRONTO! is a peer-based service site for people at high risk for HIV (primarily gay, bisexual, and other men who have sex with men).

 Getting your HIV test results

-Most HIV test results are available within 10 days.
+Most HIV test results are available within a week.

-Living Positive or Positive are community organisations that provide support and advocacy for people with HIV, including peer workers who can help you navigate living with HIV.
+and are community organisations that provide support and advocacy for people with HIV.
+Peer workers are also available to help you navigate living with HIV.